“Culture eats strategy for breakfast.”

 Strategies always start with one question: who?

-And if you’re looking for the answer to who your strategy has best served, reached, or engaged, the answer is in your culture.
+If you’re looking for the answer to who your strategy has best served, reached, or engaged, the answer is in your culture.
 The people who are attending on Sundays, interacting with you on social media midweek, serving and giving to your church… these are the people you’re reaching.

 So next time you start talking about strategy, take a step back and ask yourself: are the people we’re currently reaching the people we are intending to reach?
 The ones who we most need to reach?

 If the answer is “no,” then it’s probably because you’ve taken the things you already do, the things you’ve honed to the point of doing them without thinking, and you’re just calling it your strategy.